sinedied/genaiscript-talk/slides.md

 # It's<span v-click class="font-size-6 color-white align-middle">&nbsp;(only)</span> a developer tool

 <!--
-Right now, it's build as tool for you to use rather than a framework to build applications. but I hope that we'll get GenAI frameworks in the future that gets inspired by this simplicity.
+Right now, it's build as tool for you to use rather than a framework to build applications.
+Though I should note that it can run as an MCP server, exposing your scripts as tools to be used by your regular GenAI apps and workflows.

+What I hope is that we'll get GenAI frameworks in the future that gets inspired by this simplicity.
 -->

 ---